matetamasi/sm_td-wiki/20:-Customization-guide.md

 You will never get a tap between hold and release or miss a touch action.
 So be sure, once touch has been executed, it will be finished with tap or hold+release.

-Best structure to describe macros behaviours is nested switch-cases.
+Possible structure to describe macros behaviours is nested switch-cases.
 Top level for choosing macro key, second for action, third (optional) for tap_count.
 For example:

 ```c